Roof Repair in Denver, CO — Leaks, Storm Damage, Flashing & More

 Flashings are the metal or composite components that waterproof every transition between the roofing surface and another surface — pipe penetrations, chimneys, skylights, dormers, and any wall-to-roof connection.
 They are the most common source of active leaks in Denver roofing systems, and Denver's freeze-thaw cycling accelerates their failure in specific ways.

-Pipe boot failures.
+Pipe boot failures are the single most common targeted repair in Denver.
 The rubber collar on each plumbing vent penetration deteriorates from UV exposure and freeze-thaw cycling — typically cracking at the collar opening where the pipe passes through.
 A failed pipe boot creates a direct water pathway into the roof assembly at the penetration.
-Pipe boot replacement is one of the most common targeted repairs in Denver, particularly on systems that are 10+ years old.
+Pipe boot replacement is particularly common on systems that are 10+ years old, where Denver's high-altitude UV has accelerated collar degradation beyond what lower-elevation markets experience at the same age.

 Ice Dams and Snowmelt Leak Pathways

-During Denver's winter freeze-thaw cycles, heat loss from the conditioned living space warms the roof deck above the heated area, melting snow on the upper roof slopes.
-That meltwater runs down the slope to the eave overhang — which is over unheated space (the soffit) and remains below freezing.
-The meltwater refreezes at the eave, forming an ice dam.
-Additional meltwater from above backs up behind the dam and sits against the shingle surface.
-At sufficient depth and duration, this backed-up water infiltrates beneath the shingles — particularly at any point where the sealant bond has been compromised by age, hail, or wind — and enters the roof assembly.
+Ice dams are a Denver-specific failure mode that affects roofs with inadequate attic ventilation or insufficient eave-line ice and water shield.
+During Denver's winter freeze-thaw cycles, heat loss from the conditioned living space warms the roof deck above the heated area, melting snow on the upper slopes.
+That meltwater runs down to the eave overhang — which sits over unheated soffit space and remains below freezing.
+The meltwater refreezes at the eave, building an ice dam.
+Additional meltwater backs up behind the dam, sits against the shingle surface, and at sufficient depth infiltrates beneath the shingles — particularly at any point where the sealant bond has been compromised by age, hail, or wind — and enters the roof assembly.

 What a Denver Roof Repair Evaluation Includes